LeGarrette Blount: 2016 season

 Blount re-signed with the Patriots on a one-year deal on April 12, 2016.

 In the Patriots' season opener against the Cardinals on NBC Sunday Night Football, Blount recorded 70 rushing yards and a touchdown on 22 carries in the 23–21 victory.
 The following week, he compiled 123 rushing yards on 29 carries and a touchdown in a 31–24 victory over the Miami Dolphins.
 Blount led the league with 298 rushing yards in the first three games and he would later be named AFC Offensive Player of the Month for September.

 On October 23, Blount ran for 127 yards and two touchdowns on 24 carries, en route to a 27–16 Patriots win against the Steelers.
 It was his eighth rushing touchdown of the season and his first time returning to Pittsburgh since being released by the Steelers in 2014 The following game, Blount ran for his ninth touchdown of the season against the Bills.
 He led the league with nine rushing touchdowns in Week 8.
 On November 13, 2016, Blount ran for 69 yards on 21 carries and a season-high and career-high tying three touchdowns against the Seahawks.
 This brought his total of rushing touchdowns to 12.
 On December 12, 2016, Blount ran for 72 yards on 18 carries and a touchdown against the Baltimore Ravens.
-Blount scored his 14th touchdown and eclipsed 1000 rushing yards on the season during the game.
+Blount scored his 14th touchdown and eclipsed 1,000 rushing yards on the season during the game.
 In doing so, Blount tied Ricky Williams's NFL record of longest time span (six years) between seasons with at least 1000 rushing yards (2010–2016).
 Blount surpassed Curtis Martin's franchise record for rushing touchdowns by scoring his 15th touchdown against the Broncos.
 In Week 16 and 17, he added three more touchdowns—two against the Jets and one against the Dolphins—to extend his record to 18 touchdowns.

-Blount finished the season with 1,161 rushing yards, the eighth highest total in the league, and the most for a Patriots running back since Stevan Ridley's 1,263 rushing yards in 2012.
+Blount finished the season with 299 carries for 1,161 rushing yards, the eighth highest total in the league, and the most for a Patriots running back since Stevan Ridley's 1,263 rushing yards in 2012.
 His 18 touchdowns were a league high, making him the first Patriot in franchise history to lead the league in rushing touchdowns.
 His 18 total touchdowns for the season is tied for second with tight end Rob Gronkowski in Patriots history, and second only to Randy Moss's 23 receiving touchdowns in 2007.
 The Patriots finished the season 14–2 and earned a first round bye.
 In the Divisional Round against the Texans, he had 31 rushing yards in the 34–16 victory.
 In the AFC Championship against the Steelers, he finished with 47 rushing yards and a touchdown in the 36–17 victory to reach Super Bowl LI.
 Blount fumbled in Falcons' territory in the second quarter when game was scoreless.
 Blount had 11 carries for a team-high 31 rushing yards.
 He was ranked 80th by his peers on the NFL Top 100 Players of 2017.